-These Marginal Loss Factors are used in the calculation of LMPs and they are determined by sensitivity analysis on the AC power flow solution.
+These Marginal Loss Factors are used in the calculation of LMPs and they are determined by sensitivity analysis on the AC power flow solution while maintaining Net Scheduled Interchange (NSI) as a fixed variable for each Balancing Area.
 The Marginal Cost of loss component is equal to the marginal loss factor multiplied by the System Marginal Cost of Energy.